Last updated: ET

 Medical services and facilities

 Good medical care is widely available.
 You may be required to pay medical fees in advance.
-Make sure you have travel insurance that covers all medical expenses in case of illness or injury (including hospitalization abroad and medical evacuation).

 Keep in Mind...